-According to Grand View Research, the CRM market is expected to reach over $80 billion in revenue by 2025.
+According to Grand View Research, the CRM market is expected to reach over $80 billion in revenue by 2025 (grandview research).
 From small businesses to huge corporations like Wells Fargo, companies are increasingly adopting SaaS software for Customer Relationship Management to establish better processes in both sales and marketing.

 What is CRM and Why Do You Need It?

-Before we start, let’s refresh what a CRM is and what the key functions of it are.
+Before we start, let’s refresh what a CRM is and what its key functions are.

 CRM Practices for a Lead-Driving Inbound Marketing Strategy